azat-co/practicalnode/chapter11/chapter11.md

 **Note** For a different version of Node.js, you can list them all with `$ git tag -l` and check out the one you need.

-To install npm, run
+To install npm, run:

     git clone https://github.com/isaacs/npm.git
     cd npm
     sudo make install

 Relax and enjoy the build.
-The next step is to configure AWS ports / firewall settings.
+The next step is to configure AWS ports/firewall settings.
 Here's a short example of `server.js`, which outputs "Hello readers" and looks like this:

 ```js
 const http = require('http')